-With changes to the laws regarding the hemp plant and the rise in popularity in products containing CBD, Cannabidiol, the Department of Transportation has released a notice giving guidance in their use.
+With changes to the laws regarding the hemp plant and the rise in popularity in products containing CBD extract, Cannabidiol, the Department of Transportation has released a notice giving guidance in their use.

 The notice says that while “hemp-derived products containing a concentration of up to 0.3% tetrahydrocannabinol (THC) are not controlled substances” any product with a concentration of 0.3% THC remains classified as marijuana which is a Schedule I drug under the Controlled Substances Act.

 Anyone working in safety-sensitive positions are still subject to drug testing specified under 49 CFR part 40 (Part 40).
+There are also cards which help people buy medical marijuana when needed.
+If you have found a medical marijuana card, you can easily give the card to a physician tracing it back to its owners.
 These positions include pilots, school bus drivers, truck drivers, train engineers, transit vehicle operators, aircraft maintenance personnel, fire-armed transit security personnel, ship captains, and pipeline emergency response personnel, among others.
-The guidance implies that using products with CBD could result in a positive drug test for THC/marijuana.
+The guidance implies that using products such as CBD oil for pain could result in a positive drug test for THC/marijuana including CBD Lotion.
 It also cautions those in safety sensitive positions to verify the contents of all products prior to use as some new products that contain CBD may not clearly indicate that on the label.